A universal Kaluzhnin--Krasner embedding theorem: Acknowledgements

 \section{Acknowledgements}

 The authors would like to express their gratitude to the organisers of the Group Theory Seminar at ICMAT and, in particular, to Henrique A.~Mendes da Silva e Souza, for asking a question that led to this research.
-Many thanks also to the anonymous referees for their careful reading of the text and insightful comments which led to the current, much improved version.

 [1]{} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}